Esteban Santiago went to baggage claim and picked up his one piece of checked luggage.

 Friday’s shooting sent the airport terminal into chaos, with people running for cover.
 They started running again when rumors of more gunshots and a possible second shooter spread through the busy airport.
 Almost 40 others would get hurt in the rushed evacuation after the attack.
 Some suffered sprains and bruises; others had broken bones.

-Law enforcement officials identified Esteban Santiago, 26, as the suspect in the five deaths at Fort Lauderdale-Hollywood International Airport.
+Law enforcement officials have identified Santiago, 26, as the suspect in the five deaths at Fort Lauderdale-Hollywood International Airport.

 Santiago didn’t resist when he was taken into custody, Broward County Sheriff Scott Israel said.
 According to his booking information, Santiago is being held without bond on a murder charge.